antoniomoneo/OpenAI-assistant/README.md

 The administration page lets you manage multiple assistants.
 You can add new rows for assistants or remove existing ones before saving the settings.

+Each assistant now has a **Debug** checkbox.
+When enabled, the chat UI shows a log of the actions performed during each request, which can be copied to share with ChatGPT when troubleshooting.

 ## File structure

 - `openai-assistant.php` – main plugin file.